drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-11
 ## 2025-10
+_11-02 20:32_ "fling", "sling" and "swing". #phonestheme, #soundsymbolism and #iconicity, anyone?
+All describe movement in an arc.
+Is there any difference between "sling" and "fling"?
+The difference of being directed at a target, or not?

 _11-02 17:42_ "Not a bug, but a feature": the thinking which gives us a seamstress mistake as a fashion innovation